desmos-labs/desmos-contracts/contracts/remarkables/README.md

 ```

 ### Rarity
-Represents the requirement to mint a remarkables nft for a post.
+Represents the requirement to mint a remarkables NFT for a post.
 This structure has the folloing parameters:
 * `engagement_threshold`: Threshold of the needed reactions amount to the post;
 * `mint_fees`: Fees to mint a remarkables NFT for a post.